Shipping guide

 | FedEx | $12-20 | 2-5 days | Varies | Business accounts, reliability |

 Take photos of the card and packaging before shipping.
-This helps with insurance claims.
+They help if you need to file a claim.

-For items over $100, require signature confirmation to prevent delivery disputes.
+For items over $100, require signature confirmation to reduce delivery disputes.

 When purchasing insurance, declare the full market value of the card.